oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Interface_Expansion/TCA9544A/README.md

 NO IMAGE
-# SZKINTERFACEEXPANSIONTCA9544A > TCA9544A
+# SZKINTERFACEEXPANSIONTCA9544A > Interface_Expansion : TCA9544A

 - ID: SYMBOL-kicad-kicad-symbols-Interface_Expansion-TCA9544A
 - Hex ID: SZKINTERFACEEXPANSIONTCA9544A
-- Name: TCA9544A
+- Name: Interface_Expansion : TCA9544A
-- Description: TCA9544A
+- Description: Interface_Expansion : TCA9544A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Interface_Expansion-TCA9544A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Interface_Expansion-TCA9544A)
 - Short Link: [http://oom.lt/SZKINTERFACEEXPANSIONTCA9544A](http://oom.lt/SZKINTERFACEEXPANSIONTCA9544A)